 CaaS solutions often include other tools that can further protect your information, for example:

-Risk assessment tools to allow the identifications of hazards and suggest ways to implement safeguards.
+- Risk assessment tools to allow the identification of hazards and suggest ways to implement safeguards.

 What are the benefits to using CaaS solutions?